awslabs/swift-aws-lambda-events/CODE_OF_CONDUCT.md

-# Code of Conduct
+## Code of Conduct

-The code of conduct for this project can be found at https://swift.org/code-of-conduct.
+This project has adopted the [Amazon Open Source Code of Conduct](https://aws.github.io/code-of-conduct).
+For more information see the [Code of Conduct FAQ](https://aws.github.io/code-of-conduct-faq) or contact opensource-codeofconduct@amazon.com with any additional questions or comments.